-The statutes and rules regulating child care centers (Department of Health Services), group homes (Department of Health Services) and certified small family child care homes (Department of Economic Security) in Arizona are available using the links below.
+The statutes and rules regulating child care centers and group homes (Department of Health Services) as well as certified small family child care homes (Department of Economic Security) in Arizona are available using the links below.

 Professionalize Your Business